Kyle-Pro-Compsci/Networks5WebCrawler/README.md

 The idea of the program is to keep a running set of every url that has been visited, as well as a set of every URL seen but not yet visited.
+The parsing was done with html.parser

+Problems faced:
+Logging in was where about 90% of my time was spent.
+I developed a lot of misconceptions as to what was needed to make a successful POST request.

 Notes on HTTP for self:\
 HTTP used to transmit resources - uRl